wecodemore/wpstarter/docs/04-WP-Starter-Configuration.md

 # WP Starter Configuration

-Even if **WP Starter can work without any setup at all**, one of its greatest features is to also be very flexible, because every single aspect of it can be customized according to own needs.
+**WP Starter can work without any setup at all**, however one of its greatest features is its flexibility that allows for fine grained customization of every aspect according to ones own requirements.